 The aim of all courses is to help you enrich and develop your own relationship with the herbal world.
-Though the skillful development of our innate intuitive awareness, we can learn from the herbs and in turn pass these teachings on in a practical, useful and healing ways.
+Though the skillful development of your own innate intuitive awareness, you can learn from the herbs and in turn pass these teachings on in a practical, useful and healing ways.

 As the legal and financial aspects of herbalism get increasingly tightened up, I believe there is even more need for people to develop their own, first hand experience of real, living plants as medicine.
 It is those who have this passion who keep the tradition of herbal medicine vibrant, learning from our ancestors and developing the craft after our own experiences.
 You’ll find that it is an incredible gift to be able to share skills in healing with those around you, and a relationship with the herbs that grow nearby is key to this.